AshwanthramKL/Review-Card/Readme.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
--
+- See the Review change upon click of buttons.
-- See the background color of the website change upon click of button.
+- Generate random review.

 ### Screenshot